 Fiduciary fund reporting focuses on net position and changes in net position.
 Fiduciary funds are used to report fiduciary activities, which include pension and other post employment benefit trust funds, investment trust funds, private-purpose trust funds, and custodial funds.
-The District maintains a custodial fund for the collection and distribution of library taxes and student activity accounts.
+The District maintains a custodial fund for library taxes and student activity accounts.

-The District has elected not to use a debt service fund as debt activity is currently in the general fund.
-Amounts accumulated for the payment of future principal and interest payments restricted for such purpose are included in the general fund.
+The District has elected not to use a debt service fund as debt activity is currently reflected in the general fund.
+Amounts accumulated for future principal and interest payments and restricted for such purposes are included in the general fund.